| |

 Sometime, however, it’s hard to feel the gratitude when there’s significant pain in our lives.

 So to help us all buffer any pain we may be experiencing right now, I’d like to have you read an article written by my friend, and regular “scientific” contributor to this site, Lisa Jacobson.
 Lisa has a Masters degree in Positive Psychology and has written an article – at my request – designed specifically to help all of us make it through the holidays with gratitude and joy rather than frustration and anxiety.
-So click here to read the article by Lisa called A Healthy Dose of Kindness and Gratitude Buffers Holiday Blues.

 Make sure to download the “Holiday Happiness Planner” and start using it to design the next few weeks for yourself.
-Then, come back here next week to get Part Two of the series.

-BeHappy! my friends
+BeHappy! (and Be Grateful) my friends